ZevileN/alx-system_engineering-devops/0x01-shell_permissions/README.md

 a script that prints the effective username of the current user 2-Script prints all the groups current user is part of Script changes file owner
+4- Script that creates an empty file called hello